ParulBansal19/HR-Data-Analytics-Dashboard-PowerBI/README.md

-HR Data Analytics Dashboard with Power BI
+This project is a comprehensive HR Data Analytics Dashboard created using Power BI.
+The dashboard is designed to provide HR professionals and decision-makers with valuable insights into their workforce, enabling data-driven decisions and improved HR management.